The-Fuse/Flask_app_on_heroku/readme.md

 }
 ```

-##### POST "/movies"
+##### POST "/teachers"
-- Adds a new movie to the database
+- Adds a new teacher details to the database
 - Request Arguments: required
-    - title : title of movie
+    - name : name of the teacher
-    - release : releasing date of movie
+    - age : age of the teacher
 - Permission: required
 - Returns :
 ```